Healthy Cooking Methods

 The key to the success of dry-heat cooking is high heat.
 High temperatures seal the outside of the meat and hold in the juices.
 Lower temperatures allow more of the natural juices to drip out, yielding a drier finished product.

 Stir-frying and pan frying require a small amount of oil.
-When using it for vegetables, the high heat limits the nutrient loss and keeps the colors fresh and bright.
+When using this method to cook vegetables, the high heat limits the nutrient loss and keeps the colors fresh and bright.

 Steaming is a moist-heat method.
 Food is suspended in a basket or perforated pan over simmering water, and the heat of the steam does the cooking.
-Unlike boiling, nutrients are not lost in the water.
+Nutrients are not lost in the water as happens during boiling.
 They can, however, dissipate into the air if overcooked.

 Poaching is great for delicate sausages, fish filets, quenelles, and delicate fruits.
 The liquid used can be flavored with herbs, spices, or aromatic vegetables, but it is meant strictly for cooking, and is not generally consumed.

 Food can also be steamed in its own juices by wrapping it in foil or parchment paper and baking it in the oven.
-This is a particularly great way to maintain moisture and flavor for low-fat meats like chicken and fish.
+This is a particularly great way to maintain moisture and flavor for low-fat meats, chicken, and fish.

 Roasting is an all-around dry-heat technique that may or may not involve added fat.
-When used for meat, it is an excellent way to eliminate fat.
-Suspended on a rack above a roasting pan, the meat juices drip away.
+Roasting meat is an excellent way to eliminate fat.
+Because the meat is suspended on a rack above a roasting pan, the meat juices drip away.